William Finn: Career

 Finn's first show was called Sizzle and was produced at Williams College in the fall of 1971.
 Finn wrote the music and lyrics, and his good friend, Charlie Rubin, wrote the libretto.
 Sizzle was the first original musical produced on the Williams College campus since Stephen Sondheim attended the college over 20 years earlier.
 Sizzle was a coming of age musical about college students but concluded in an unusual way with the star of the show, played by J. Tyler Griffin, Jr., dying in an electric chair.
 Sizzle played to packed houses.
 Rubin possesses a reel-to-reel tape containing excerpts from the show, including most of the music.

-His long-in-development show, The Royal Family of Broadway, with a book by Richard Greenberg, was based on the play by George S. Kaufman and Edna Ferber, which tells the story of a girl from a family of great Broadway actors who contemplates leaving show business and getting married.
-It has apparently been shelved, according to William Finn's personal notes for Make Me a Song, Playbill magazine and an article from 2006.

 Finn's songs were featured exclusively on Lisa Howard's album Songs of Innocence and Experience, released on April 12, 2011.